Zolpidem: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Drowsiness and unsteadiness on standing, drugged feeling, lightheaded, increasing the risk of falls.
+- Drowsiness and unsteadiness on standing, feeling like you have been "drugged", lightheadedness, or dizziness; all of which may increase your risk of having a fall.
 Do not drive or operate machinery after taking zolpidem.
 Avoid alcohol.

 - Zolpidem is potentially addictive and may cause emotional and physical dependence.
 The lowest dose should be used for the shortest possible time.

-- Withdrawal symptoms (including tiredness, nausea, flushing, stomach cramps, and panic attacks) may occur with abrupt discontinuation of extended therapy; taper off slowly under a doctor's supervision.
+- Withdrawal symptoms (including tiredness, nausea, flushing, stomach cramps, and panic attacks) may occur if you stop zolpidem abruptly after you have been taking it for extended periods.
+Zolpidem should be tapered off slowly under a doctor's supervision.

-- May interact with a number of other medications including opioids, other medications that cause sedation (such as alcohol, antipsychotics, antidepressants, or sedative antihistamines), ketoconazole, fluvoxamine, or St. John's Wort.
+- May interact with several other medications including opioids, other medications that cause sedation (such as alcohol, antipsychotics, antidepressants, or sedative antihistamines), ketoconazole, fluvoxamine, or St. John's Wort.

 - May not be suitable for some people including those with an unrecognized psychiatric disorder or pre-existing respiratory disease (such as COPD or sleep apnea).
 The elderly or frail may be especially sensitive to zolpidem's effects

 - Sublingual tablets should be placed under the tongue and allowed to disintegrate.
 Do not swallow whole.
 Protect from light and moisture.
-Edluar should not be taken with water.
+Edluar is a dissolvable tablet that is placed on the tongue and allowed to dissolve in the mouth without water.

 - Zolpimist should be sprayed directly into the mouth over the tongue.
-Prime pump prior to initial use or if not used for at least 14 days.
+Prime the pump before initial use or if you haven't used the spray for at least 14 days.

 - The extended-release form of zolpidem may help with staying asleep, as well as sleep initiation.
 Do not cut, crush, or chew extended-release forms.

-- Higher dosages and extended-release forms may impair next-day alertness and ability to drive.
+- Higher dosages and extended-release forms may impair next-day alertness and the ability to drive.

 - Be cautious about driving or operating machinery the next day if you are still feeling sleepy after taking zolpidem the night before.